ibukye/CW2025/README.md

 ---

 ## Implemented and Working Properly
 - Custom Keybindings: Implemented `GameSettings` to save/load key preferences. `InputHandler` now supports customized keybindings
 - Difficulty Modes: `GameController` loads speed settings based on `Difficulty`. `SimpleBoard` calls `initializeWithObstacles()` for Hard mode
+- Extra Hard Mode: Implemented an `obstacleTimeline` in `GameController` which calls `spawnAndHardDropObstacle()` to drop random bricks during gameplay
+- Unlockable Mode: "Extra Hard" button is hidden in `MainMenuController` until high scores in Easy, Normal, Hard are all over 5000
 - Double-Tap Hard Drop: Implemented a timestamp-based double-space detection in the InputHandler to distinguish between Soft Drop (single space) and Hard Drop (double space).
 - Ghost Piece (Drop Forecast): A semi-transparent forecast of the landing position is now rendered in the correct color
 - Multiple Next Bricks: There are 4 upcoming bricks now